Chart Color Schemes

 Box Hill - Nelson's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Box Hill - Nelson's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
+Box Hill - Nelson shows excellent health outcomes with very low prevalence of common health conditions across all age groups.

-Approximately 59% of the total population (16,020 people) has private health cover, which is exceptionally high.
-The most prevalent medical conditions are asthma and mental health issues, affecting 6.0 and 4.3% of residents respectively.
-A significant majority, 82.2%, report being completely free from medical ailments compared to the Greater Sydney average of 79.5%.
-The area has a lower proportion of seniors aged 65 and over at 5.5% (1,509 people) compared to Greater Sydney's 9.5%.
-Despite this, health outcomes among seniors require more attention than those in the broader population.
+The rate of private health cover is approximately 59%, covering about 16,020 people in total.
+Asthma and mental health issues are the most prevalent medical conditions, affecting 6.0% and 4.3% of residents respectively.
+About 82.2% of residents report no medical ailments, compared to 79.5% across Greater Sydney.
+The area has a lower proportion of seniors aged 65 and over at 5.5%, or about 1,509 people, compared to Greater Sydney's 9.5%.
+However, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health